 Brickwood’s other branch in Balham is also open for business with an outdoor seating area for coffee drinkers.

-You can get some excellent coffee from this little cafe in Hammersmith to enjoy from their outdoor seating setup.
-It’s only open on the weekends for now.
+You can get some excellent coffee from this little cafe in Hammersmith that you can enjoy in their outdoor seating setup.
+FYI there’s usually an exciting brunch special on the weekends.

-This popular neighbourhood café on Portobello Road is good for cute vintage crockery, delicious cakes, and a nice coffee outside.
+This popular neighbourhood café on Portobello Road is good for cute vintage crockery, delicious cakes, and drinking good coffee outside.
 But there are only a few tables, so you might have to settle for takeaway coffee on the weekends when it’s busy.